June 17, 2020

-Monacelli Press’s reprint of Reyner Banham’s 1976 Megastructure: Urban Futures of the Recent Past, presents countless quixotic plans and even a few actual buildings, most dreamt up in the decade or so previous.
+Monacelli Press’s reprint of the 1976 tome Megastructure: Urban Futures of the Recent Past by Reyner Banham presents countless quixotic plans and even a few actual buildings, most dreamt up in the decade or so previous.
 Every age has a few impractical schemes but this one had dozens of them and Banham’s work is an incisive account of this fever for gigantism.
 It’s easy to guess that little in such a book was ever built; more revealing is the story of how advocates for megastructure lost faith, which frequently had little to do with concerns of cost or practicality.
 The Tower of Babel, as we know, made fair progress until a communications breakdown—something similar happened in the late 1960s as megastructure disciples lost interest for reasons mostly unrelated to how actual megastructures were performing.

 The prevailing megastructural aim that Banham analyzes was the impetus to expand buildings to a point where they might encompass a range of functions well beyond that of even the most versatile structures, and in the process incorporate variety beyond the ambit of the architect.
 It was an effort to bring some of the chaos of the world inside the building and to permit residents and users to make their stamp on the result.
 Architects weren’t forswearing agency, to be sure, but were frequently seeking to grant some control of details to others, tossing out Gropius’ total architecture as they went.